HannyDuong/JavaCodingChallenge/Algorithm/Readme.md

 #### What is comparison sort?
-	* Comparison sort determin the sorted order of an input array by comparing eleemnts.
+	* Comparison sort determine the sorted order of an input array by comparing elements.
 	* Examples: Insertion sort, merge sort, heapsort, and quicksort

 #### What is divide-and-conquer?